 Below is a compilation of common questions people have about car accidents involving themselves or a loved one.
 If you have questions about your specific situation, we welcome the opportunity to discuss your case with you in person.
 Call us any time at (888) 424-5757.

 Illinois Auto Insurance FAQ's

 Do I have to Give a Statement to an Insurance Company When I Have Been Injured in an Accident?

 No, you are never required to talk to anyone after an accident except for a police officer regardless of who they represent.

-After you have been injured in an accident, there may be numerous people trying to talk to you.
+After you have been injured in a car accident, there may be numerous people trying to talk to you.
 This is the point where issues of fault for an accident and issues of financial compensation arise, and insurance companies begin to fight it out to see who has to pay for the accident.
 Every insurance company’s self interest lies in trying to both avoid responsibility for the accident as well as minimize the amount that they will be required to pay as their profit motive depends on it.
 As a result, insurance companies will try to get the parties to an accident on the record in the hopes that it will help minimize their financial responsibility when it comes time to pay.
 Your interests and those of an insurance company are not always the same.